 In 2014, Millennials officially became the largest generation in the U.S. labor force.
 As Baby Boomers continue to retire over the next 5 years, Millennials in the workforce are expected to grow by 30%.
-As such, organizations will have no choice but to adapt to meet the needs of this generation of workers as their numbers increase over the coming decade.
+As such, organizations will have no choice but to adapt to meet the needs of the younger generation of workers as their numbers increase over the coming decade.

 As more Millennials take managerial positions, differences have become more noticeable.
-Rosemary Haefner, Vice president of Human Resources at CareerBuilder, says,
+Rosemary Haefner, Vice president of Human Resources at CareerBuilder, says: